Delphi Public Library Safety Measures Plan

 Gloves.
 All library employees may wear gloves when handling materials if that is their preference.
 Gloves should be disposed of after each use, however.
 If gloves are worn for any length of time, they can serve simply to transfer droplets from surface to surface.
 Frequent hand washing may be a better alternative.

 Hand Washing.
 All library employees are required to practice frequent handwashing and/or hand sanitizing.
 All library visitors will be asked to wash or sanitize their hands when entering the library.
 Cleaning hands is essential to stopping the transfer of infectious droplets from surfaces to nose, mouth, and eyes.
 Studies have shown that frequency of hand washing makes a bigger difference than many realize.
 The key is to wash or sanitize your hands every time you go into and out of a group environment, and every couple of hours while you’re in it.

 Staff (and the public, once the building has fully opened) will have access to multiple restrooms with hand-washing procedure guidelines posted at the sinks.
-Hand sanitizer and wipes will also be made available at key locations throughout the facilities.
+Hand sanitizer and surface sanitizing solutions will also be made available at key locations throughout the facilities.